sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

         "displayName": "Bitbucket Cloud",
         "clientKey": "replace-with-the-oauth-consumer-key",
         "clientSecret": "replace-with-the-oauth-consumer-secret",
-        "allowSignup": false, // If not set, it defaults to true allowing any Bitbucket Cloud user with access to your instance to sign up.
+        "allowSignup": false // If not set, it defaults to true allowing any Bitbucket Cloud user with access to your instance to sign up.
       }
     ]
 ```